bichotll/FormValidationBundle/README.md

 [Full example](Resources/doc/fullExample.md)

 ##Last changes
+ - Added data property.
+It has the value of the field.
  - Removed the possibility to get the class name from the data passed
  - Provide better and complete json example (from TODO)
  - FIXED - Does not work with complex forms. (from Known errors)